Exciton dissociation in two-dimensional transition metal dichalcogenides: Excited states and substrate effects

 \subsection{Lagrange-mesh method}

+We employ the Lagrange-mesh method to obtain the eigenstates of the rotated Hamiltonian $H(\theta)$.
+The Lagrange-mesh method is an approximate variational method that takes advantage of convenient mesh calculations using Gaussian quadrature \cite{30}.
+The Lagrange-mesh method offers several advantages for our study, including efficient computation of both ground and excited exciton states, effective handling of Coulomb potential singularities, and high spectral accuracy with relatively few basis functions.
+These features make it particularly well-suited for our investigation of exciton properties in 2D TMDs under different dielectric environments and applied fields.

-In this work, we will use the Lagrange mesh method to obtained the eigenstates of the rotated Hamiltonian $H(\theta)$.
-The Lagrange mesh method is an approximate variational method which taking advantage of a convenient mesh calculation due to the use of Gaussian quadrature \cite{30}.
-Considering the integral variable $\rho$ is from 0 to $\infty$, the Lagrange-Laguerre functions are adopted to expand the wave function \cite{31}.
-In terms of the boundary conditions, the trial wave function can be expanded as:
+Considering that the radial variable $\rho$ ranges from 0 to $\infty$, we use Lagrange-Laguerre functions to expand the wave function \cite{31}.
+Accounting for the boundary conditions, the trial wave function can be expanded as: